Skip to main content

 The financial sector regulators, Banco de Portugal (for banks and financial institutions), Autoridade de Supervisão de Seguros e Fundos de Pensões (ASF) (overseeing insurance companies and pension funds), and Comissão do Mercado de Valores Mobiliários (CMVM) (for listed companies) are empowered to set accounting and financial reporting requirements for companies under their supervision.
 The regulators have adopted EU-endorsed IFRS for consolidated financial statements.

 The Companies Code mandates that all public limited liability companies (S.A.) must have an annual audit conducted.
 It also requires private limited companies (LDA) to have their financial statements audited annually if they exceed two of three thresholds in two consecutive reporting periods: (i) net turnover of € 3,000,000; (ii) total assets of € 1,500,000; and/or (iii) average employees of 50 for the year.
 Private limited companies that do not exceed two of the previous thresholds may qualify for an exemption from the annual audit requirement.
-In addition, all public interest entities, defined as listed companies, credit institutions, insurance and reinsurance companies, pension funds, investment companies, and some insurance holdings companies, are required to be audited in accordance with the Law.
+In addition, all public interest entities, defined as listed companies, credit institutions, insurance and reinsurance companies, pension funds that finance a special social security scheme, and holdings companies that have control over insurance companies, are required to be audited in accordance with the Law.

 • Regulation of Accountancy Profession

-In Portugal, the Law No. 140/2015 and the Law No. 139/2015 recognize two segments of the accountancy profession: statutory auditors (Revisores Oficiais de Contas (ROCs)) and chartered accountants (Contabilista Certificado).
-The Law No. 148/2015 recognizes the Comissão do Mercado de Valores Mobiliários (CMVM) as the organization responsible for overseeing the audit profession (ROCs)) in addition to regulation at the professional level by the Ordem dos Revisores Oficials de Contas (OROC) and the Ordem dos Contabilistas Certificados (OCC), respectively.
+In Portugal, the Statute of Ordem dos Revisores Oficiais de Contas (OROC), last updated by Law No. 79/2023 and the Statute of Ordem dos Contabilistas Certificados (OCC), last updated by Law No. 68/2023, respectively recognize two segments of the accountancy profession: statutory auditors (Revisor Oficial de Contas (ROCs)) and chartered accountants (Contabilista Certificado).
+The Law No. 148/2015, last amended by Law No. 99-A/2021, recognizes the Comissão do Mercado de Valores Mobiliários (CMVM) as the organization responsible for overseeing the audit profession (ROCs)) in addition to regulation at the professional level by the OROC and the OCC, respectively.

-Universities, the OROC, and the OCC—under the oversight of the Ministry of Finance (MoF)—have a role in implementing initial professional development (IPD) and continuous professional development (CPD) requirements for professional accountants, which are established in the Law No. 148/2015, Law No. 140/2015, and the Law No. 139/2015.
-To be eligible to practice as a statutory auditor and become a member of OROC, individuals must: have a university degree (minimum: Master’s degree), complete entrance examinations (4 written exams and 1 oral exam), have work experience of at least three years (under the supervision of a mentor with a minimum five years’ experience as statutory auditor) and pass a final assessment.
+Universities, the OROC, and the OCC—under the oversight of the Ministry of Finance (MoF)—have a role in implementing initial professional development (IPD) and continuous professional development (CPD) requirements for professional accountants, which are established in the Law No. 148/2015, Law No. 79/2023, and the Law No. 68/2023.
+To be eligible to practice as a statutory auditor and become a member of OROC, individuals must: have a university degree (minimum: Master’s degree), complete entrance examinations (4 written exams and 1 oral exam), have work experience of at least three years (under the supervision of a mentor with a minimum five years’ experience as statutory auditor) and pass a final assessment (the new regime applicable for 2025 may exempt the exam is specific areas that were already been examined in the University, after the appropriate assessment of equivalence).
 Then OROC members can be registered with the CMVM to be able to sign audit reports.

-To become a chartered accountant titled as Contabilista Certificado, one must be member of OCC, a qualification path that requires: university degree (minimum three years duration or 180 ECTS – European academic credits standard) obtained in the business area (e.g., accounting, management, economics); course credits (from undergraduate or postgraduate level) on specific competency areas to meet the accounting education program set by OCC; 800 hours of monitored practical experience; and pass a final professional examination.
+To become a chartered accountant titled as Contabilista Certificado, one must be member of OCC, a qualification path that requires: university degree (minimum three years duration or 180 ECTS – European academic credits standard) obtained in the business area (e.g., accounting, management, economics); 700 hours of monitored practical experience or proof of, at least, 3 years of relevant professional experience; and pass a final professional examination or complete a modular training course (with final examination per module).
 Both OROC and OCC members are subject to CPD requirements.

 The CMVM, as the oversight authority for the audit profession, has the following responsibilities: (i) maintaining a registry of statutory auditors and audit firms (Sociedades de Revisores Oficiais de Contas (SROC) after being registered at OROC); (ii) establishing a quality assurance system (QA) for audits of public interest entities (PIEs); (iii) developing an investigative and disciplinary (I&D) system; and (iv) issuing regulations on matters falling within the scope of its responsibilities while consulting OROC.